Frequently Asked Questions (FAQ)

 • Create a new password:

-• Eight characters long
+• Minimum of eight characters long

-• Upper- and lower-case letters
+• upper and lower-case letters

-How do I know my user role within the DRDP Online system?
+1. How do I know my user role within the DRDP Online system?

 You can view your user role(s) by selecting User Profile on the top right of the screen.

-How do I know the functions associated with each type of user role?
+2. How do I know the functions associated with each type of user role?

-See DRDP Online 2023 Roles and Permissions for details about roles and permissions.
+See DRDP Online Roles and Permissions for the functions associated with each type.

 The new roles include: